AIIradukunda/Python/README.md

 # Python
-Transforming data with Python using Pandas,psycopg2,Matplotlib and numpy
+Transforming and visualizing data with Python using Pandas,psycopg2,Matplotlib and numpy